uwescience/DSSG2023-Groundwater/README.md

 This is a template for a public [gh-pages](https://pages.github.com/) webpage for DSSG summer projects which can be freely hosted online.

-* For simplicity we suggest mak a separate a repo which will contain only the webpage (separate from the code).
+* For simplicity we suggest making a separate a repo which will contain only the webpage (separate from the code).
 * We also suggest that the repo is made under the uwescience organization and follow the format DSSG2020-nameofrepo.
 (The repo name and the owner can be changed but this is a good starting point)